 3. You’re planning to spend

 If you’re in a financial bind or looking to spend more money, requesting an increase on your credit limit is dangerous.

 “If you actually plan to use this extra credit, and carry a balance month over month, this hack is not for you,” Torabi says.

-It would only make it easier for you to fall deeper into debt.
+It would only make it easier for you to fall deeper into debt and raise your credit card bill.
 So, before taking any action, ask yourself why you want or need more available credit.